We never realized how deep this project would get but the children reached a variety of levels in understanding how communities develop and grow.

 Bird’s eye view of the town.

-Final map, version 1 (we are currently working with version 16!).
+Final map, version 1 (we are currently working on version 16!).

 Did you find this helpful?
 Share it with others!
 Need more?
 Let us know how we can help you enjoy this site with your children.